liekekuiper/AgingMicrobiome/README.md

 Now using the previously created GreenGenes2 called data `feature.table.gg2-2022.10.qza` and taxonomy file `df.gg2.taxonomy.qza` we will run the analyses with the aging phenotypes.

 ### Metadata
 The Python-script is under the assumption that metadata is a tab-separate .txt document.
+The first column needs to be sampleid, it is very important that the values in `sampleid` column overlap with the sampleid in the feature-table .qza file.

 Run the following commands to make sure all the necessary packages are installed in the qiime2-2023.7 conda environment
 ```